-The Simplify Line and Simplify Polygon tools simplify lines and polygons to reduce feature complexity for display at smaller scales.
+The Simplify Line, Simplify Polygon, and Simplify Shared Edges tools simplify lines and polygons to reduce feature complexity for display at smaller scales.
 The tools operate by identifying and removing relatively insignificant vertices to reduce feature complexity while retaining inherent character and shape.
 There are different simplification algorithms, which will generate slightly different results.

 The point remove option provides fast, simple line simplification.
 It keeps critical points that depict the essential shape of a line and removes all other points.
 The algorithm begins by connecting the endpoints of a line with a trend line.
 The distance of each vertex to the trend line is measured perpendicularly.
 Vertices closer to the line than the tolerance are eliminated.
 The line is then divided by the vertex farthest from the trend line, which makes two new trend lines.
 The remaining vertices are measured against these lines, and the process continues until all vertices within the tolerance are eliminated.
 This option is based on the algorithm defined by Douglas and Peucker (1973).